bashir001/Data-science-project/README.md

 # Data-science-project
-some of the data science project you need to master as a data scientist
+some @datascience project you need to now as a #datascientist